Tony Armstrong

-Tony Armstrong (born 29 September 1989) is an Aboriginal Australian television presenter and former professional Australian rules footballer.
-Tony played for the Adelaide Football Club, Sydney Swans and Collingwood Football Club in the Australian Football League (AFL).
+Tony Patrick Armstrong (born 29 September 1989) is an Australian television presenter and former professional Australian rules footballer.
+He played for the Adelaide Football Club, Sydney Swans, and Collingwood Football Club in the Australian Football League, before becoming a presenter with the Australian Broadcasting Corporation.
+He presented the sport for News Breakfast on both ABC TV and the ABC News channel from 2021 until October 2024.
+Armstrong has also hosted other ABC TV shows including A Dog's World, Great Australian Stuff, and Tony Armstrong's Extra-Ordinary Things.

-He is currently sport presenter of the ABC's morning program News Breakfast.
-For his work on this show, he won the Graham Kennedy Award for Most Popular New Talent at the 2022 Logies.
+For his television work, Armstrong has won the Graham Kennedy Award for Most Popular New Talent at the 2022 Logies and the Bert Newton Award for Most Popular Presenter at the 2023 Logies.

-AFL
+Early life and education

+Tony Patrick Armstrong, a Barranbinya–Gamilaroi man from his father's side, was born on 29 September 1989 in Burrumbuttock near Albury, Australia, to single mum Margaret Anne Armstrong.

+He attended Murray High School, Lavington, from 2002 until 2004 and then Assumption College, Kilmore.

-Originally from Burrumbuttock, New South Wales and of Barrabinya descent, Armstrong was initially interested in rugby league, but turned to Australian rules football, supporting the Sydney Swans.
-Armstrong was drafted by Adelaide in the 2007 AFL Draft at pick number 58.
+Armstrong was initially interested in rugby league, but turned to Australian rules football, supporting the Sydney Swans.

+Football career

+During his career, Armstrong played for the Adelaide Football Club, Sydney Swans, and Collingwood Football Club in the Australian Football League.

-Armstrong attended prestigious football school Assumption College, and also played games with TAC Cup sides NSW/ACT Rams and Calder Cannons.
+Apart from school, he also played games with TAC Cup sides NSW/ACT Rams and Calder Cannons.
+He was drafted by Adelaide (the Crows) in the 2007 AFL draft at pick number 58.

 After being drafted, he played for SANFL club North Adelaide, and after some fine performances, was rewarded by Adelaide coach Neil Craig with many emergency spots in the lineup.
 He was named for his AFL debut in round 13, 2009, but was quarantined along with his housemate, teammate and fellow Assumption College graduate Richard Douglas due to a swine influenza scare, and so did not take his place on the field.

 Armstrong debuted in the senior side in Round 1, 2010, against Fremantle at Subiaco.

 In September 2011, Armstrong walked out on the Adelaide Crows and requested a trade to the Sydney Swans, the club he supported as a child growing up in NSW.
 On 16 October 2011, Armstrong was granted his wish and was traded to the Swans in exchange for Lewis Johnston.

 In April 2012, he made his debut for the Swans; he replaced club captain Adam Goodes, who was suspended for the match.
 Goodes is one of Armstrong's childhood idols.

 At the end of 2013 AFL season, Armstrong was delisted by Sydney Swans and then joined Collingwood as a delisted free agent.
 He made his debut for Collingwood in round 19 of the 2014 AFL season.

 Armstrong was delisted at the conclusion of the 2014 AFL season but was re-drafted by Collingwood in the rookie draft.
 At the conclusion of the 2015 season, after only playing one senior game, Armstrong was again delisted by Collingwood.